deephaven/deephaven-core/projects/README.md

-Instead, prefer standard java module structure for new modules: src/main/java and src/main/resources (maven conventions, used by open api) or java and resources (legacy iris conventions)
+Instead, prefer standard java module structure for new modules: src/main/java and src/main/resources (maven conventions, used by open api) or java and resources (legacy deephaven conventions)